 We write casualty and specialty reinsurance and insurance across a broad range of classes of business, including general casualty, professional liability, credit and other specialty lines.
-This business is predominantly reinsurance, although the Company also writes insurance business, primarily through delegated authority arrangements.
+This business is predominantly reinsurance, although we also write insurance business, primarily through delegated authority arrangements.
 As a result of our financial strength and stable, long-term relationships with leading underwriters of casualty and specialty insurance globally, we offer significant capacity in this segment.